Get started with Aetina N510 TX2 and Node.js

 Help!
 My device won't show up.

-If your device still hasn't shown up on your dashboard after a few minutes, something is definitely wrong.
-First check, if using WiFi, you entered the credentials correctly, and ensure that your network meets these basic requirements.
-Also, see our troubleshooting guide.
+If your device still hasn't shown up on your dashboard after 10 minutes, something is definitely wrong.
+First check that you entered the WiFi credentials correctly (if you need help fixing your credentials, see WiFi Help) and ensure that your network meets these basic requirements.
+It may also be worth checking the [LED error notifications][errorNotifications].

 If you still can't get your device online, come on over and talk to us on our support channel.